frederic-perez/AmE-dictionary/data/dictionary.md

 __the lady of the house__ _idiom_ A woman who looks after and runs the house; the matriarch of a family or household.
 __the last of the lot__ _idiom_ The last or final person(s) or thing(s) in a given group or list.
 __the last thing (one) wants__ _idiom_ Something which one absolutely does not want or has no use for.
+__the lion’s den__ _idiom_ A particularly dangerous, hostile, or oppressive place or situation, especially due to an angry or sinister person or group of people within it. _I felt like I was walking into the lion’s den when I went in front of the board for my annual review._
 __the lion’s share__ _idiom_ :two: Major share of something.
 __the name of the game__
 __the order of the day__